madank4421/vsd/week3/task3/README.md

-# Week 3 Task 3 - Generate Timing Graphs with OpenSTA
+# Week 3 Part 3 - Generate Timing Graphs with OpenSTA

 ## Installation of OpenSTA
 Follow these steps to install OpenSTA on your system: